kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

     /*
     CCIDriver is a grpc service interface for CCI resource kubelet drivers.
-    The interface provides admission, allocation and cleanup entrypoints.
+    The interface provides admission, allocation and cleanup entry points.
     Drivers are registered  as kubelet plugins and will be called by the CCI Resource Manager for pods which are associated with this driver.
     */